Key takeaways

 Injection site reactions

-If you have experienced injection site reactions in the past, Huber recommends taking an antihistamine like Benadryl prior to your injection.
+If you have experienced injection site reactions in the past, Huber recommends taking an antihistamine like Benadryl (diphenhydramine) prior to your injection.
 “This should only be done if there is a known history of injection reactions and should be discussed with your doctor,” he emphasizes.
-Benadryl can cause significant drowsiness, so keep this in mind when determining when you will give your dose.
+Benadryl can cause significant drowsiness, so keep this in mind when deciding when to give your dose.

 Colds, flu, or other upper respiratory infections